jalombar/starsmasher/docs/source/tutorials/relaxing_a_star.rst

 ``nnopt`` controls how many neighbours each particle has.
 It must be an integer.

-As you increase the number of particles, increase ``nnopt`` as well -- but more slowly, as :math:`\sqrt{N}`.
+As you increase the number of particles, increase ``nnopt`` as well, but more slowly, as :math:`\sqrt{N}`.
 Doubling ``N`` means multiplying ``nnopt`` by :math:`\sqrt{2}`, so a run using ``nnopt=23`` at ``N=100000`` would use ``nnopt=33`` at ``N=200000``.